lutraconsulting/qgis-moor-tools-plugin/README.md

 Although fully functional, this plugin has not yet been polished for release to the official QGIS plugin repository.

-You can install the latest version of the plugin from Lutra Consulting [public repository](https://qgis.lutraconsulting.co.uk/lutraconsulting/plugins.xml)public repository:
+You can install the latest version of the plugin from Lutra Consulting [public repository](https://qgis.lutraconsulting.co.uk/lutraconsulting/plugins.xml):

 https://qgis.lutraconsulting.co.uk/lutraconsulting/plugins.xml